How Social Responsibility Affects Your Brand and Business

 • Showcasing your company’s accountability to investors and stakeholders

-While many company executives assume investing in CSR will be detrimental to their bottom line, this is not always the case.
-When companies brand themselves as charitable and socially responsible, they can attract new customers and increase sales.
-However, it is essential to note that many consumers can see through empty attempts at CSR.
-For example, if a company advertises they are implementing sustainable practices to manufacture its products but is not following through on these promises, its brand image could be irrevocably damaged.
-Employing ethical and truthful marketing practices is in the best interest of your company, especially when venturing into the world of corporate social responsibility.
+Many company executives assume investing in CSR will hurt their bottom line, but that is not usually the case.
+When companies brand themselves as charitable and socially responsible, they tend to attract new customers and increase sales.
+It is worth flagging, though, that many consumers can see through empty attempts at CSR.
+If a company advertises sustainable manufacturing but does not follow through, its brand image can take real damage.
+Ethical and truthful marketing practices are in the best interest of your company, especially once you start talking publicly about corporate social responsibility.

 Contributed by Lindsay Bennett, Content Writer